Updated on: May 20, 2026

-- 🥇Norton: Combines 100% malware detection with a wide range of industry-best security tools, including anti-phishing protection, a VPN, parental controls, and much more.
-All Norton plans are available with a generous 60-day money-back guarantee.
+- 🥇 Norton : Combines excellent malware detection with a wide range of internet security tools, including anti-phishing protection, a VPN, system clean-up tools, and much more.
+Plus a generous 60-day money-back guarantee, which is twice as long as most competitors.

 Most top antiviruses offer free trials, but there’s usually a catch.
 They often limit the tools and protections available until you commit to a plan, so you won’t know if you’ve found the right antivirus until you’ve paid.
-And then you might discover the antivirus doesn’t fit your needs or offer enough protection — after all, a free trial isn’t the only thing to look for when choosing an antivirus.
+And if it doesn’t meet your needs, you might have to deal with an arduous refund process — assuming refunds are even offered.

-To save you the trouble of signing up for countless antiviruses, I’ve tested the best programs that offer a free trial or risk-free money-back guarantee.
-I installed each one on my Windows, macOS, Android, and iOS devices and tested every feature and tool, including malware protection, web protection, and extras like built-in VPNs, password managers, parental controls, and much more.
+To save you the trouble of signing up for countless antiviruses, I’ve tested dozens of programs that offer a free trial as well as a risk-free money-back guarantee.
+I tested each one on all compatible operating systems, trying out every feature and tool, including malware protection, web protection, and extras like VPNs, password managers, parental controls, and much more.
+I also tested how easy it was to transition from the trial to a paid version and made sure canceling the trial and avoiding payment was simple.

-While many antiviruses performed poorly in my tests, I did manage to find some really good brands that you can try 100% risk-free.
+While many performed poorly in my tests, I found some really good brands that you can try 100% risk-free.
 My #1 pick is Norton 360.
 It packs a wide range of tools and features into a simple, easy-to-use interface, with different price plans to fit every budget.
-It also comes with a generous 60-day money-back guarantee, which gives you 2 months to try it and see if it works for you.
+30-day free trials are available in many markets and all plans are backed by a generous 60-day money-back guarantee, so you have plenty of time to try it out.

-- Comparison of the Best Antiviruses With Free Trials.
+Quick Summary of the Best Antiviruses With Free Trials

 🥇 1.
 Norton — Best Overall Antivirus With an Extended Money-Back Guarantee

-Norton is our top-rated antivirus for 2023 — it has perfect malware detection rates, a ton of useful features, and intuitive apps for all major platforms.
-While it doesn’t have a free trial, it has a generous 60-day money-back guarantee, which gives you around 2 months to use it risk-free.
+Norton is my top-rated antivirus for 2026 — it had perfect malware detection rates during my trial, it comes with a ton of useful features, and provides intuitive apps for all major platforms.
+It regularly offers free trials to users in many countries, but the duration can vary.
+In any case, it has a generous 60-day money-back guarantee, which is twice as long as most competitors.

-Using a comprehensive malware database along with machine learning, Norton’s malware scanner is able to identify, block, and remove all types of malware, from simple viruses to advanced threats like ransomware.
-The scanner is pretty fast, taking around 1 hour to scan an entire system, and it causes zero or minimal slowdown during full system scans (so you can continue using your device normally while running scans).
+Norton can identify, block, and remove all types of malware, from simple viruses to advanced threats like ransomware.
+The scanner, which uses a comprehensive malware database along with machine learning, is pretty fast, taking around 40 minutes to scan an entire system.
+It causes no noticeable slowdown during full system scans (so you can continue using your device normally while running scans).

 - Firewall.